 How to Boost Immunity and Protect Yourself Against Cold and Flu

 While there’s not a lot you can do to prevent common allergies, aside from avoiding the allergen or undergoing immunotherapy, there are several ways you can protect yourself against cold and flu viruses.

 Number one, wash your hands.
-When you touch things like door handles, money, keypads, grocery carts, and other shared surfaces, your hands easily pick up viruses, including the novel coronavirus that’s currently causing COVID-19 around the world.
+When you touch things like door handles, money, keypads, grocery carts, and other shared surfaces, your hands easily pick up viruses.

 When you touch your face–your eyes, nose, or mouth–, the virus enters your body and causes harm.
 One of the most effective things you can do to protect against any virus or bacteria is to wash your hands thoroughly and often with soap and water.